LSJ-i/MMOS/README.md

 ---

 ## 📂 Dataset Layout
-**Datasets is is currently being reorganized and anonymized to comply with medical ethics review, coming soon!**
+**The dataset is currently being reorganized and anonymized to comply with medical ethics review, coming soon!**

 Organize your dataset like this: